 Supton spent her early 20s in Detroit, Michigan (1965-1969), Berkeley, California (1969-1970), and then moved to Nashville, Tennessee (1970-1984).
 Her identity as a craftsperson emerged and a career in the arts unfolded.
 While in Detroit she picked up sewing and made quilts, daishikis, and elaborately embroidered clothing.
 She took loom weaving and rug-making classes from store-front shops in Berkeley where German immigrant Kaethe Kliot taught the tapestry and rug-making techniques she uses to this day.

-Upon moving to Nashville, Supton was immediately introduced to other weavers and became a fixture in the Nashville crafts community.
-She was active in the Nashville Handweavers Guild and the Tennessee Artist Craftsman Association.
+Upon moving to Nashville, the city with great emphasis on the folk craft aspect of weaving, Supton was introduced to other weavers and became a fixture in the Nashville crafts community.
+She was active in the Nashville Handweavers Guild and the Tennessee Artist Craftsman Association and had participated in many solo and group shows.
+Her work was shown at Cheekwood Botanical Gardens, Sarratt Gallery at Vanderbilt University, and Spring Street Gallery, Tennessee State Museums well as others.
+Work was collected by the Tennessee State Museum, the Chicago Standard Oil Building, and the Opry Hotel.

-After moving to New York in 1984, Amy taught creative arts to children with special needs in the New York Public School system for 25 years.
+In 1984, Supton moved to New York City and taught creative arts to children with special needs in the New York Public School system for 25 years.
 She put as much passion into planning projects for her students as she had in her career as a craftsperson.
-Her work was shown at Cheekwood Botanical Gardens, Sarratt Gallery at Vanderbilt University, and Spring Street Gallery, Tennessee State Museum as well as others.
-Her work was collected by the Tennessee State Museum, the Chicago Standard Oil Building, and the Opry Hotel.
+During a yearlong sabbatical, Supton took up painting, pastel, and sculpture, and obtained access to another ceramic studio which spurred another new body of work.
+She is now a full-time artist based in Queens, New York.